-60. A legislature's invocation of section 33 does not render an otherwise valid application for judicial review of legislation moot because a court can grant declaratory relief or any other Charter remedy that does not prevent the legislation from operating.
+59. Charter remedies are not going to be granted in every case because the internal frameworks review of legislation moot because a court can grant declaratory relief or any other Charter remedy that does not prevent the legislation from operating.

-61. The doctrine of mootness provides that courts are not to hear matters where there is no live controversy before the court.
-Once the notwithstanding clause is invoked, there is no longer a "live controversy respecting the operation of the legislation"; however, there remains a live controversy with respect to the question of whether the legislation violates the Charter.69 There might also be a question - as there is in the World Sikh case - about whether the Court should grant other Charter remedies.
-These situations are entirely unlike the case of Borowski where the challenged legislation had already
+G. The Availability of Charter Remedies Underscores that Judicial Review is not Moot controversy before the court.
+Once the notwithstanding clause is invoked, there is no longer a "live controversy respecting the operation of the legislation"; however, there remains a live controversy with respect to the question of whether the legislation violates the Charter.
+69 There might also be a question